gridbugs/gridbugs.org/content/blog/ocaml-tooling-surprises/index.md

 Dune is looking for the shared library file `dlllow_level.so` for my `low_level` library, but I only compiled `low_level` to a static archive `liblow_level.a`.
-There's no reason the linker needs to be provided with both of these files, dune a look through [dune's (library ...) stanza documentation](https://dune.readthedocs.io/en/stable/dune-files.html#library) to see if there's a way to only link against the static library and found the `no_dynlink` field:
+There's no reason the linker needs to be provided with both of these files, so I took a look through [dune's (library ...) stanza documentation](https://dune.readthedocs.io/en/stable/dune-files.html#library) to see if there's a way to only link against the static library and discovered the `no_dynlink` field:

 > `(no_dynlink)` disables dynamic linking of the library.
 This is for advanced use only.
 By default, you shouldn’t set this option.